 When we work from home, we can lose whatever habits or routines we used to build into our days when we had a “normal” work schedule.
 When you combine COVID-related working from home, disruptions to routine, the Holidays, and general existential dread, it’s understandable if you’ve let things slip a bit.

 Now’s the time to do something about it.
-Not just because it’s a new year, (I am NOT a fan of NY resolutions in general) but because you have a moment to think about it.
-Without calling them resolutions, here are some things you probably should be thinking about in order to take better care of yourself:
+Not just because circumstances are changing but because you have a moment to think about it.
+Here are some things you probably should be thinking about in order to take better care of yourself:

 Get more sleep.